 - Go to Alarms and select the filters you want to use in your saved view.

-- Click the Save drop-down menu and click Save as.
+- Select Save View drop-down list and then click Save as.

-- Type a name for the view and click Save.
-You can now load this view from the drop-down menu to the left of the Save button.
+- Enter a name for the view and click Save.
+You can now load this view from the drop-down list to the left of the Created during filter.

-Note: If you have changed the configuration of the alarms columns, this configuration will be also saved together with the filter configuration.
-See Views
+Note: If you have changed the configuration of the alarms columns, this configuration will also be saved together with the filter configuration.
+See Alarms List View for more information.

 To add or delete filters from the Search & Filters area